nasa/fprime/docs/UsersGuide/best/ground-interface.md

 ### Downlink

-Downlink takes ub F´ data and wraps the data with bytes supporting the necessary protocol.
+Downlink takes in F´ data and wraps the data with bytes supporting the necessary protocol.
 This assembled data is then sent to the driver for handling.
 Downlink is implemented with the [Svc.Framer](../api/c++/html/svc_framer.html) component, which implements the [FramingProtocolInterface](../api/c++/html/class_framing_protocol_interface.html).